AM-ASKY-97/web-base-of-the-particular-institution/README.md

 ### Introduction

-<p align="justify">This app is used for a particular institution.
-The facilities of this application, User registration, login and user can download course materials from this app.
-Also students can view past papers, model papers, class timetables, and lecture information.</p>
+<p align="justify">This app is used by a particular institution.
+The facilities of this application include user registration, login, and the ability to download course materials from this app.
+Also, students can view past papers, model papers, class timetables, and lecture information.</p>

 <p>Used Stack : HTML 5, CSS, Bootstrap, PHP, Ajax, jQuery, MySQL</p>